Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

              ↓
 Personnel as “Security Corps” not yet listed
 ↓
+Personnel as “Regulations Department”, internally ranking “Division Director” or above ↓
+**Personnel as “Innovation Department”, internally ranking “Head Innovator” or above; Personnel as “Regulations Department”, internally ranking “Chief Regulating Official”**
+↓
 Personnel as “Regulations Department”, internally ranking “Regulating Official” or above ↓
-**Personnel as “Innovation Department”, internally ranking “Head Innovator” or above** ↓
 Personnel ranking Classification - A
 ↓